-The art and architecture during the ancient and medieval period is mostly religious in nature.
+The art and architecture during the ancient and medieval period are mostly religious in nature.
 Temples built during this period were huge and architectural with beautiful carvings on the pillars and on the walls of the temple.
-Due to the geographical, ethical, linguistic and culture different styles and architecture of temples came up in different parts of the India.
+Due to the geographical, ethical, linguistic and culture different styles and architecture of temples came up in different parts of India.

 The temples were usually decorated

 with images of God and Goddess.
 The Shrines of the temple were of three

 different kinds like 1) temple without pradakshinapatha also known as sandhara